 About Maya Cunningham

-Her academic research focuses on African-American and Southern African traditional music and identity.
 In 2017 she received a Fulbright fellowship to research how traditional music is used to teach national identity to primary school students in Botswana.
 Cunningham is also a two-time award recipient of the National Endowment for the Humanities Summer Scholar fellowship to study African American Gullah culture, as well as African American culture and blues traditions in the Mississippi Delta.
-In 2016 she received a Teachers for Global Classrooms fellowship and a Fund for Teachers fellowship to research traditional music in Ghana and India.
+In 2016 she received a Fulbright Teachers for Global Classrooms fellowship and a Fund for Teachers fellowship to research traditional music in Ghana and India.
 She has presented her research and writing at conferences nationally and internationally.
 These include the Society for Ethnomusicology, the Association for the Study of African American Life and Culture (ASALH), the National Council for Black Studies (NCBS), the University of Nottingham, the University of Albany and New York University.